 - 9.1.
-We prevent people who pose risks to children from working in our academy schools by ensuring that we undertake safeguarding checks in line with the statutory guidance Keeping Children Safe in Education 2019. - 9.2.
+We prevent people who pose risks to children from working in our academy schools by ensuring that we undertake safeguarding checks in line with the statutory guidance Keeping Children Safe in Education 2021. - 9.2.
 We ensure that agencies and third parties supplying staff provide evidence that they have made the appropriate level of safeguarding checks on individuals working within The New Guild Trust. - 9.3.
 Every job description and person specification has a clear statement about the safeguarding responsibilities of the post holder. - 9.4.
 We ensure that at least one member of every interview panel has completed safer recruitment training. - 9.5.
-We have a procedure in place to address allegations against members of staff and volunteers in line with Keeping Children Safe in Education 2019 and Stoke-on-Trent and Staffordshire Safeguarding Children Board Procedure: Managing Allegations against Adults Working with Children and Young People.
-This procedure is detailed in Appendix 14.
+We have a procedure in place to address allegations against members of staff and volunteers in line with Keeping Children Safe in Education 2021 and Stoke-on-Trent and Staffordshire Safeguarding Children Board Procedure: Managing Allegations against Adults Working with Children and Young People.
+This procedure is detailed in Appendix 13. - 9.6.
+We have a procedure in place to address 'low level' concerns in line with Keeping Children Safe in Education 2021.
+This procedure is detailed in Appendix 13.